DLR-RM/BlenderProc/examples/shapenet/README.md

 The focus of this example is the `loader.ShapeNetLoader`, which can be used to load objects from the ShapeNet dataset.

-See [the shape net weg page](http://www.shapenet.org/) for downloading the data, we can not provide a script for downloading as you have to have an account to download the data.
+See the [ShapeNet Webpage](http://www.shapenet.org/) for downloading the data.
+We cannot provide the script for downloading the ShapeNet dataset because a user account on the ShapeNet webpage is needed.

 ## Usage